dvmatias/OB_Marvel/archivo.md

   classes which are part of a specific flow inside the app.

 ### Modules
-* app: Application module.
+* _app_: Application module.
 In here should lie the logic that should be alive the entire app lifecycle.
-* common: Common logic and assets/resources are here.
+* _common_: Common logic and assets/resources are here.
 This module will hold custom common view components, global assets, global constants, extension classes, etc. Common module do not depend on any other module.
-* core: Essential core/base logic is in here.
+* _core_: Essential core/base logic is in here.
 This module will hold base classes, navigation pattern classes and everything that is central in the app.
 Core module depends on data and domain modules as well as common implementations.
-* data: Data/Business layer logic resides here.
+* _data_: Data/Business layer logic resides here.
 This module will hols classes to handle data such as repositories, DAOs, models, etc. Data module only depends on domain module and common/core implementations.
-* domain: Domain layer logic resides here.
+* _domain_: Domain layer logic resides here.
 Domain module only depends on common and core implementations.
-* ph_character_details: Feature module.
+* _ph_character_details_: Feature module.
 This module contains th classes for the 'Character Details' flow to display:
-  ** Character image.
+  > Character image.
-  ** Character description.
+  > Character description.
-  ** Character comics.
+  > Character comics.
-  ** Character series.
+  > Character series.
-  ** Character stories (not implemented yet).
+  > Character stories (not implemented yet).
-* ph_home: Feature module.
+* _ph_home_: Feature module.